newchat111/MEDIQA-SUATBMI-ENSEMBLE/README.md

 2.download the model from huggingface Qwen/Qwen3-30B-A3B

 ## RUN THE SCRIPT
 To run the model, simply change the paths in the .sh file.
 You need to define the data paths and the model path.
-You only need to change the variables that has comments after them.
+You only need to change the variables that have comments after them.

 ```bash
 bash runs/qwen30b-bootstrap/infer.sh
 ```

-The input file already has already been prepared.
+The input file has already been prepared.
 If you need to see the full pipeline, feel free to contact us! email:xinzhe@ucsb.edu

 ## OUR RESULTS